VictoriaMetrics/helm-charts/charts/victoria-metrics-k8s-stack/README.md

 helm history vmks -n NAMESPACE
 ```

+### Install operator separately

+To have control over an order of managed resources removal or to be able to remove a whole namespace with managed resources it's recommended to disable operator in k8s-stack chart (`victoria-metrics-operator.enabled: false`) and [install it](https://docs.victoriametrics.com/helm/victoriametrics-operator/) separately.
+To move operator from existing k8s-stack release to a separate one please follow the steps below:

+- disable cleanup webhook (`victoria-metrics-operator.crds.cleanup.enabled: false`) and apply changes
+- disable operator (`victoria-metrics-operator.enabled: false`) and apply changes
+- [deploy operator](https://docs.victoriametrics.com/helm/victoriametrics-operator/) separately with `crds.plain: true`

+If you're planning to delete k8s-stack by a whole namespace removal please consider deploying operator in a separate namespace as due to uncontrollable removal order process can hang if operator is removed before at least one resource it manages.

 ### Install locally (Minikube)

 To run VictoriaMetrics stack locally it's possible to use [Minikube](https://github.com/kubernetes/minikube).
 To avoid dashboards and alert rules issues please follow the steps below: